 Families can come and chat to other families who understand the highs and lows of living with autism.
 The Avenue is a positive, friendly group where you can share tips, knowledge and experience.
-Our groups run on the 1st Friday (am), 3rd Tuesday (pm) and 4th Monday (evening) of each month.
-Avenueposterpdf
+Our groups run on the 1st Friday (am) and 3rd Tuesday (pm) of each month.

 Note: If our day support groups fall in the school holidays these groups change to holiday groups for the children.
 See below information.